Jarred6068/MRPC_support/Methyl/README_normalization.txt

 original BSGS data reads in with probes in rows and subjects in columns (methylation and p-values)

-the first 3 columns of the feshly read-in data correspond to: Probe Reference ID, UCSC Gene Name, and Row Numbering which were removed.
+the first 3 columns of the Original read-in data correspond to: Probe Reference ID, UCSC Gene Name, and Row Numbering which were removed.

 data was broken into 2 matrices: one of pvalues and another with methylation data.